 How Do I Care for My Bonded Teeth?

 Take care of your bonded teeth like you do the rest of your smile.
-Our teeth bonding dentists will recommend you maintain a healthy oral hygiene routine at home by brushing your teeth twice a day and flossing once daily.
+Our cosmetic dentists will recommend you maintain a healthy oral hygiene routine at home by brushing your teeth twice a day and flossing once daily.
 If we still find excessive plaque buildup during your next teeth cleaning appointment, you may want to consider adding a fluoride mouthrinse to your routine.

 Can I Whiten Dental Bonds?

-Since composite resin doesn’t respond to teeth whitening like natural enamel, we recommend you get your teeth professionally whitened before dental bonding.
+Since composite resin doesn’t respond to like natural enamel, we recommend you get your teeth professionally whitened before dental bonding.
 That way, our dentists will be able to match the color of composite resin to your newly whitened smile.

 While bonded teeth don’t respond as well to teeth whitening, they can still get stained over time.
 We recommend limiting foods and drinks that stain your teeth, such as tea and coffee.
 Smoking can also stain your bonded teeth over time.